kanchan7193/User_management/README.md

 Demo : [video](https://youtu.be/c-BTl0NTe00)

 ## for mysql db and server
-Install mysql server, mysql workbench on Windows
+* Install mysql server, mysql workbench on Windows
-While setting up create user as usermgmt with pw as usermgmt in workbench connect to mysql server then run
+* While setting up create user as usermgmt with pw as usermgmt
+* in workbench connect to mysql server
+* run
 ```
 create database usermgmt;
 ```